Digital signage vs print

 In the case of companies who wish to keep their signage up to date, they will use and discard a high number of materials in the process, from manufacture, to print, to display.
 In this regard, digital signage could be considered to be more environmentally friendly as it produces far less waste over its lifespan.
 Conveniently, this is at less cost to the advertiser as they will no longer have to keep spending on signage production.

 But is this enough to create a respectable return on investment (ROI)?
 In the following sections we will outline exactly how replacing your printed posters with DS (digital signage) could increase customer footfall, spending habits, brand recall rates and more, all of which help to build that all important ROI.

 Advertising isn’t just about persuading the customer to buy a specific product.
 Using digital signage can affect your customer's or visitor's mood and perception of their surroundings.

 Researchers Garaus et al. studied these effects further and found that using affective digital signage content (content which relates to moods, emotions and attitudes) is able to positively influence a customer’s emotions, which in turn positively impacts approach behaviours and can increase “impulse purchases and store loyalty” .
-The emotional connection between viewer and signage is discussed further in our "Seeing is shopping" section in Part Two of this article, which gives tips on how to create content for digital signage displays.
+The emotional connection between viewer and signage is discussed further in our "Seeing is shopping" section in Part Two of this article, which gives tips on what you ought to display on your digital signs.

 Digital signage research: More on how digital advertising works